Bart Simpson

 1. Bart Simpson’s Origins: Simpson’s of a Cultural Icon

-Bart Simpson, voiced by Nancy Cartwright, debuted in 1987 on The Tracey Ullman Show, a precursor to The Simpsons series that would air on Fox in 1989.
+Bart Simpson, voiced by Nancy Cartwright, started in 1987 on The Tracey Ullman Show, a precursor to The Simpsons series that would air on Fox in 1989.
 Created by Matt Groening, Bart was designed as the quintessential troublemaker.
 His early character was meant to embody a rebellious attitude towards authority, a staple of the then-emerging “slacker” culture of the late ’80s and early ’90s.
 Bart’s spiky hair, skateboard, and iconic catchphrases like “Eat my shorts” and “Don’t have a cow, man” quickly became symbols of his defiance.

 At the time, animated TV shows mostly catered to children, with little overlap in the adult realm.
 The Simpsons broke new ground by blending humor with social commentary, allowing characters like Bart to resonate with kids, teenagers, and adults.